CleverCloud/doc.clever-cloud.com/app-configuration/cc-conf.md

 Deployment configuration
 ============

-For every java or scala project using Maven, Ant or SBT, you need
+For every java or scala project using Maven, Ant or SBT, you need to write a small specific JSON file, copied at the root of your project.

-This json is the configuration file that you will need for some deployment/build.
-Here is it's syntax:
+This JSON is the configuration file that you will need for some deployments and builds.
+Here is the syntax:

     {
       "jarName": "<string>",
       "build": "<string>",
       "goal": "<string>"
     }

+sbt build => package
+sbt deploy => run
+maven => package

 * "jarName" is a string containing the name of the main jar used to launch your application.
 * "build" is a string with the builder you want to use.
 We currently support Maven, SBT and Ant.